gracemyers14/makeup_alert_project/README.md

 balm) Future versions will include command-line arguments to specify the product URL and other parameters dynamically.

-Additional Setup
 Make sure you have Google Chrome and ChromeDriver installed on your system, as the script uses Selenium with ChromeDriver to interact with web pages.
 Ensure that the ChromeDriver version corresponds to your Google Chrome version.

-Examples
-To monitor a product's availability, simply run the script as mentioned above.
+for examples, simply run the script as mentioned above.
 The script will periodically check the product's availability and print "Product is out of stock" or "Product is available" based on the current status.